-Sl.
-No. Nature of impact and affected structures Broad categories of affected persons / groups / organizations Remarks 1.
-Temporary / permanent impact on small shops, hutments, semi-permanent dwelling units, located in government land with the Right of Way (RoW), generally considered in between countryside toe to riverside toe of embankments, river / canal bank.
-Squatters / encroachers with- out valid legal rights.
-RAP will be implemented before the commencement of the work (actual field execution).
-2. Temporary impact on agricultural land during construction period, located on countryside or riverside slope of embankments or river beds, due to use of such lands either for temporary storage of materials, or as a part of temporary haul roads.
-Legal title holders, family with traditional land right, patta-holders, leaseholders and share croppers.
-RAP to be implemented before the start of work/s at identified site/s.
-3. Permanent impact on service (utility) and community structures, requiring shifting, such as electrical posts, water supply lines, small pump houses, drainage structures, drinking water sources (tube wells or wells), Anganwadi Centres etc. Concerned Service Providers, State Government Department / State Owned or Private Companies, Panchayats, responsible for maintenance of the assets.
-RAP to be implemented with the support of different service providing government entities, including IWD, before the commencement of works.
-4. Temporary impact on private properties or community properties such as places of Legal title holders, family with traditional land rights, RAP to be implemented.

-worships, Mandaps, Cremation Ground etc. ROR / patta holders, lease during construction period, due to holders of concerned service movement of machinery, transport of provider or community, materials etc. However, permanent shifting preserving / looking after the or relocation would not be required. assets.
+s Sl.
+Nature of impact and affected structures Broad categories of affected Remarks No. persons / groups / angenizations organizations 1.
+Temporary / permanent impact on small Squatters / encroachers with- RAP will be implemented shops, hutments, semi-permanent dwelling out valid legal rights. before the commencement of units, located in government land with the the work (actual field Right of Way (RoW), generally considered execution). in between countryside toe to riverside toe of embankments, river / canal bank.
+2. Temporary impact on agricultural land Legal title holders, family RAP to be implemented during construction period, located on with traditional land right, before the start of work/s at countryside or riverside slope of patta-holders, leaseholders identified site/s. embankments or river beds, due to use of and share croppers. such lands either for temporary storage of materials, or as a part of temporary haul roads.
+3. Permanent impact on service (utility) and Concerned Service Providers, RAP to be implemented with community structures, requiring shifting, State Government the support of different such as electrical posts, water supply lines, Department / State Owned or service providing small pump houses, drainage structures, Private Companies, government entities, drinking water sources (tube wells or Panchayats, responsible for including IWD, before the wells), Anganwadi Centres etc. maintenance of the assets. commencement of works.
+4. Temporary impact on private properties or Legal title holders, family RAP to be implemented. community properties such as places of with traditional land rights, - worships, Mandaps, Cremation Ground etc. ROR / patta holders, lease during construction period, due to holders of concerned service movement of machinery, transport of provider or community, materials etc. However, permanent shifting preserving / looking after the or relocation would not be required. assets.